Those Incredible Eggs and Their Egg-cellent Shells

 You’ll find innumerable of web pages advocating raw egg yolks, whites, whole eggs, or the thin, inner membrane of a raw egg for treating/curing burns, acne, oily skin, large pores, for removing wrinkles, old scars and more, as well as many do-it-yourself beauty sites that suggest using raw, unpasteurized egg whites or yolks as facial masks and hair/scalp treatments.

-Would pasteurized eggs work as well as raw eggs for medicinal or cosmetic purposes?
-I can’t find information either confirming or denying whether the pasteurization process would destroy the active compounds that make raw eggs useful for these purposes.
+It is possible that pasteurized eggs would work as well as raw eggs for medicinal or cosmetic purposes, but I can’t find trustworthy information on whether the pasteurization process would destroy the active compounds that make raw eggs useful for these purposes.

 6 Ways to Use Eggshells